 We urge Selma City Council to vote in favor of new feesPublished 9:06pm Saturday, January 19, 2013

 Discussion of the proposed lodging fee, or occupancy fee that has been discussed at length in the past several months is up for an increase.
-An increase would go to help financially stabilize and support both the YMCA of Selma and the Brown YMCA.accurate
+An increase would go to help financially stabilize and support both the YMCA of Selma and the Brown YMCA.

 The Selma City Council had previously placed a proposal of a $1.50 lodging fee increase on all Selma city hotels, which would in turn benefit the Y. If this ordinance passes, the Y would be that much closer to keeping its doors open and continuing its quality service to the people of Selma and Dallas County.